jfallis/SOLID/src/3-LiskovSubstitutionPrinciple/README.md

 $owl = new Owl();
 $takahe = new Takahe();

-echo describeBird($owl); // Outputs: The Owl is gold and grey in colour and can fly. echo describeBird($takahe); // Outputs: The Takahe is purple and blue in colour and cannot fly.
+echo Describe::bird($owl); // Outputs: The Owl is gold and grey in colour and can fly. echo Describe::bird($takahe); // Outputs: The Takahe is purple and blue in colour and cannot fly.
 ```

 ## Code Structure